Get into Children’s Publishing

 Why choose the course?

-Join the ranks of participants who’ve landed roles at top publishers like Penguin, Hachette and Pearson.
+Join the ranks of participants who’ve landed roles at top publishers like Penguin, Hachette, Pearson and Igloo Books.

 Build practical skills you can use immediately, gain hands-on experience with real-world publishing tasks, benefit from one-to-one mentoring and make valuable industry connections.